yabellini/docs.carpentries.org/topic_folders/communications/guides/community_events.md

 ### Signing up to Host or co-Host a Community Discussion or Teaching Demo

 The Carpentries uses [Calendly](https://calendly.com/thecarpentries) to manage scheduling of Community Discussion sessions and Teaching Demos.
 Four times a year, Discussion Hosts and Instructor Trainers will be asked to slot in their availability.
+Additionally, custom forms are used for Trainers to schedule Instructor Training events.

 ![Calendly Demo](./images/calendly.gif)